yaoqih/tslib/README.md

 We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**

+:triangular_flag_on_post:**News** (2026.04) Due to the limited bandwidth of the current maintainers, we will not be actively adding new features to this library.
+Since the library was originally released three years ago, many of its benchmarks may no longer be meaningful for evaluating the effectiveness or progress of current research.
+However, the baseline implementations remain correct.
+We therefore recommend seeking out newer benchmarks.

 :triangular_flag_on_post:**News** (2025.12) Many thanks to the great work from [ailuntz](https://github.com/thuml/Time-Series-Library/pull/805), which provides an updated requirements and docker deployment, as well as a well-organized document.
 This is quite meaningful to this project and beginners.

 :triangular_flag_on_post:**News** (2025.11) Considering the rapid development of Large Time Series Models (LTSMs), we have newly added a [[zero-shot forecasting]](https://github.com/thuml/Time-Series-Library/blob/main/exp/exp_zero_shot_forecasting.py) feature in TSLib.
 You can try [this script](https://github.com/thuml/Time-Series-Library/blob/main/scripts/long_term_forecast/ETT_script/LTSM.sh) to evaluate LTSMs.